dotnet/docs/docs/core/diagnostics/FAQ-dumps.md

 ---
 title: Dumps - .NET FAQ
-description: Frequently Asked Questions about dumps .NET ms.date: 9/15/22
+description: Frequently Asked Questions about dumps .NET ms.date: 09/19/2022
 ---

-# Frequently Asked Questions regarding Dumps
+# Frequently Asked Questions Regarding Dumps

-## Dumps with MacOS and Linux
+## Collecting dumps on macOS and Linux

+Collecting a dump requires that the processes in the system have access to call `ptrace` targeting parent processes.
+The following is a non-exhaustive list of settings that are needed for this to work properly:

+- On Linux-based systems, `/proc/sys/kernel` should have `ptrace_scope` set to `1` or `0`.
+Any value higher than this will require running as root or will block dump collection entirely.
-Collecting a dump requires that the process have access to ptrace targeting parent processes.
-This means /proc/sys/kernel should have ptrace_scope set to 1 or 0.
-If running under any type of Open Container Initiatory technology, the seccomp profile must allow for calls to ptrace.
-For example, moby+containerd specifies a [seccomp profile](https://github.com/moby/moby/blob/master/profiles/seccomp/default.json) that allows parent ptrace if the container host has a kernel version higher than 4.8.
+- For applications running under an Open Container Initiative technology, the `seccomp` profile must allow for calls to `ptrace`.
+For example, moby+containerd specifies a default [seccomp profile](https://github.com/moby/moby/blob/master/profiles/seccomp/default.json) that allows `ptrace` only if the container host has a kernel version higher than 4.8 or if the `CAP_SYS_PTRACE` capability was specified.
+- on macOS, the use of `ptrace` requires the host of the target process to be properly entitled.
+See [Default Entitlements](../install/macos-notarization-issues#default-entitlements) for more information.

 ## See also